Flag of Sweden: Naval ensign

-The triple-tailed flag (tretungad flagga) is used as a naval ensign (örlogsflaggan).
+The triple-tailed flag (tretungad flagga, lit. 'three-tongued flag') is used as a naval ensign (örlogsflaggan).
 Its overall ratio, including the tails, is 1:2.
 The flag is also used as the Swedish naval jack (örlogsgösen).
 The jacks are smaller than the ensigns, but they have the same proportions.
 The Swedish swallowtail flag was originally the King's personal emblem, or the emblem representing a command conferred by the King.
 It was at first two-pointed, but by the mid-17th century, the distinctive swallowtail with tongue appeared.
 The flag is also flown by the defence ministry, while civil ministries fly square flags.